Radial velocity

 A plane flying past a radar station: the plane's velocity vector (red) is the sum of the radial velocity (green) and the tangential velocity (blue).

 The radial speed or range rate is the temporal rate of the distance or range between the two points.
 It is a signed scalar quantity, formulated as the scalar projection of the relative velocity vector onto the LOS direction.
-Equivalently, radial speed equals the norm of the radial velocity, times -1 if relative velocity and relative position form an obtuse angle.
+Equivalently, radial speed equals the norm of the radial velocity, modulo the sign.[a]

 In astronomy, the point is usually taken to be the observer on Earth, so the radial velocity then denotes the speed with which the object moves away from the Earth (or approaches it, for a negative radial velocity).

-Given a differentiable vector defining the instantaneous position of a target relative to an observer.
+Given a differentiable vector defining the instantaneous relative position of a target with respect to an observer.

 (1)